 Although the altarpiece is baroque, the table is dated to mid-fifteenth century.
 It is located in a pillar between ships 16 and 17.
 The Baroque altarpiece is later, of the first half of the eighteenth century.
-Antonio del Castillo the use of pattern to another Virgin del Sol greatly venerated in Seville and it is virtually a copy of this.
+Antonio del Castillo's usage pattern to another Virgen del Sol greatly venerated in Seville and is practically a copy of this.

 Copy of Antonio del Castillo